tymyrddin/purple/source/docs/distribution-networks/operating-context/operations-and-cadence/operational-priorities.md

 is in the
 annual [Netbeheer Nederland reliability report](https://www.netbeheernederland.nl/sites/default/files/2025-04/03.02._betrouwbaarheid_van_elektriciteitsnetten_in_nederland_-_resultaten_2024.pdf).

-Hypothesis: reliability has drifted slightly above target while the network is under expansion strain, and single large incidents move the annual figure by whole minutes, so a small number of complex faults dominate the metric.
+Reliability seems to have drifted slightly above target while the network is under expansion strain, and single large incidents move the annual figure by whole minutes, so a small number of complex faults dominate the metric.

 ## Regulatory targets